Renormalization: Attitudes and interpretation

 Feynman was concerned that all field theories known in the 1960s had the property that the interactions become infinitely strong at short enough distance scales.
 This property called a Landau pole, made it plausible that quantum field theories were all inconsistent.
-In 1974, Gross, Politzer and Wilczek showed that another quantum field theory, quantum chromodynamics, does not have a Landau pole.
-Feynman, along with most others, accepted that QCD was a fully consistent theory.
+In 1974, David Gross, Hugh David Politzer and Frank Wilczek showed that another quantum field theory, quantum chromodynamics, does not have a Landau pole.
+Feynman, along with most others, accepted that quantum chromodynamics was a fully consistent theory.

 The general unease was almost universal in texts up to the 1970s and 1980s.
 Beginning in the 1970s, however, inspired by work on the renormalization group and effective field theory, and despite the fact that Dirac and various others—all of whom belonged to the older generation—never withdrew their criticisms, attitudes began to change, especially among younger theorists.
 Kenneth G. Wilson and others demonstrated that the renormalization group is useful in statistical field theory applied to condensed matter physics, where it provides important insights into the behavior of phase transitions.
 In condensed matter physics, a physical short-distance regulator exists: matter ceases to be continuous on the scale of atoms.
 Short-distance divergences in condensed matter physics do not present a philosophical problem since the field theory is only an effective, smoothed-out representation of the behavior of matter anyway; there are no infinities since the cutoff is always finite, and it makes perfect sense that the bare quantities are cutoff-dependent.

-If QFT holds all the way down past the Planck length (where it might yield to string theory, causal set theory or something different), then there may be no real problem with short-distance divergences in particle physics either; all field theories could simply be effective field theories.
-In a sense, this approach echoes the older attitude that the divergences in QFT speak of human ignorance about the workings of nature, but also acknowledges that this ignorance can be quantified and that the resulting effective theories remain useful.
+If quantum field theory holds all the way down past the Planck length (where it might yield to string theory, causal set theory or something different), then there may be no real problem with short-distance divergences in particle physics either; all field theories could simply be effective field theories.
+In a sense, this approach echoes the older attitude that the divergences in quantum field theory speak of human ignorance about the workings of nature, but also acknowledges that this ignorance can be quantified and that the resulting effective theories remain useful.